Raphael Bernier, Ph.D.

 Art Cernosia is an attorney and an education consultant from Williston, Vermont.
 He is also associated with the University of Vermont's Education Law Institute.
 Art previously worked as a teacher, a practicing attorney, staff member with the Northeast Regional Resource Center, and served as an Assistant Attorney General assigned to the Vermont Department of Education.
 He also volunteered as a surrogate parent for students with disabilities who were placed in juvenile detention facilities in Vermont.
 He provides training, consultation and other technical assistance services to state and local education agencies and advocacy organizations throughout the nation pertaining to special education legal issues.

-President, Kent Education Association, Kent, Washington
+Past President, Kent Education Association and Special Education Teacher, Kent, Washington

 Connie Compton has been a special education teacher for more than 30 years and during that time has worked with a wide range of students.
 Throughout her career Connie has taken deliberate steps to stay current with regard to best practices in the classroom, as well as on the statutes and case law in the field of special education.
 As an active member in her local association, Connie focused much of her work to improve working conditions for special education staff.
 She has been part of the Kent Education Association Bargaining Team for the last ten years, including serving as lead governance member in 2009 when KEA first negotiated caseload language for Special Education teachers, as well as ESAs.
 Also, during the 2009 bargain, the Team successfully negotiated language to guarantee the rights of teachers, when confronted with threatening or violent behavior from students.
 For the last two years, Connie has served as the local and council president of the Kent Education Association.
 The many facets of these positions included taking an active role in advocating for special education teachers and supporting all KEA members in better understanding their roles and rights under special education laws.